-CBIC informs trade about enhancement of facilities under Import of goods at concession rate
+CBIC informs trade about enhancement of facilities under import of goods at concession rate

-New Delhi, May 18 (IANS) In order to facilitate domestic manufacturing, particularly by the MSME sector, the Central Board of Customs and Indirect Taxes (CBIC) has allowed importers the benefit of a concessional customs duty on import of goods even if such goods are sent out for job work in the absence of complete in-house manufacturing capabilities.
+New Delhi: In order to facilitate domestic manufacturing, particularly by the MSME sector, the Central Board of Customs and Indirect Taxes (CBIC) has allowed importers the benefit of a concessional customs duty on import of goods even if such goods are sent out for job work in the absence of complete in-house manufacturing capabilities.

 It has also permitted import of capital goods at a concessional customs duty even if such goods are cleared in the domestic market on payment of duty and interest, at a depreciated value later.